rach-id/Simple-Decentralized-App/README.md

 ### Progress:

 - Exchange contract partly working: Not sure if the money gets transfered (Does but we should specify how much in the code) ...
-VM Exception while processing transaction: revert (solved)
+VM Exception while processing transaction: revert : Solved

 - When adding item ...
 Out of Gas occurs : Solved

 - Metamask Problem: After getting the instance of web3.. i cant get the account iam using ==> Transactions not working .. (line15, 16 should be in the else ...
-ToBe Fixed)
+ToBe Fixed) : Solved

-- Specifying how much eth to send with the transaciton (line 102 app.js) and how much gas (line 102, 119 app.js)
+- Specifying how much eth to send with the transaciton (line 102 app.js) and how much gas (line 102, 119 app.js) : Solved